bluwy/cheetah-server/README.md

 The current server implementation is very unstable as Prisma Framework is currently in preview.
 It's expected to be better in consequent Prisma releases.

+Since the database is built ground up, Photon currently cannot infer cascading deletes and would result in `RelationViolation`.
+It's botched with custom `pg` DROP command.

+The time system depends on env var `CLIENT_TIMEZONE` to calculate the job codes and cron jobs.
+Data are however stored with time zone.
+So some hacky timezone offsets were perform to work properly in the client's timezone.

 ## Development

 General Prisma commands for Photon (Data model): [Prisma Framework CLI](https://github.com/prisma/prisma2/blob/master/docs/prisma2-cli.md)